maths/stack_util_maximapool/README.md

 These scrips were written as part of the STACK project.
 See https://github.com/maths/moodle-qtype_stack A demonstration STACK server is currently hosted at https://stack.maths.ed.ac.uk/demo/

-The MaximaPool creates a pool of Maxima processes.
+The MaximaPool creates a pool of maxima processes.
 This has a number of advantages on large production sites, including the ability to put maxima processes on a separate server, or servers.
 Also, pooling helps starting up maxima processes so that STACK does not need to wait for them, this may save over 250ms each time you have to call maxima.